DerwenAI/strwythura/README.md

   * a _domain-specific thesaurus_ serialized as the `data/thesaurus.ttl` file in RDF "Turtle" format
   * a knowledge graph serialized as the `data/erkg.json` JSON file in `NetworkX` _node-link_ data format

-Take a look at the information represented in this files.
+Take a look at the information represented in these files.

 </details>